cloudmesh-community/book/chapters/msg/graphql.md

 * :o: TODO: whould we just do a wget or culr on the git example dir and cd into it?
-* :o: TODO: you remind me that venv is now part of python 3, so we coudl do an alternative install of python 3 with altinstall and document hat in the pythin section instead of using pyenv
+* :o: TODO: you remind me that venv is now part of python 3, so we could do an alternative install of python 3 with altinstall and document that in the python section instead of using pyenv

 ```bash
 mkdir -p example/graphql